strapi/documentation/user-docs/latest/content-manager/saving-and-publishing-content.md

 ## Deleting content

-For collection types, you can delete content by deleting entries of that collection type:
+You can delete content by deleting any entry of a collection type, or the default entry of a single type.

-1. In the edit view of the entry, click on the **Delete this entry** button.
+1. In the edit view of the entry, click on the **Delete this entry** button, located on the right of the interface, below the Information box.
 2. In the window that pops up, click on the **Yes, confirm** button to confirm the deletion.

 ::: tip 💡 TIP
 You can also delete entries from the list view of a collection type.
 To do so, select one or more entries in the table, and click the trash icon.
 :::

-For single types, it is not possible to delete content through the Content Manager.
-You must go to the Content-Types Builder and delete your single type from there.